 It is true that anyone can upload packages to the AUR but the Trusted Users (TUs) are charged with keeping an eye on what gets uploaded.
-Although TUs perform quality control to the uploaded packages, there is in no guarantee that packages in the AUR are well formed or not malicious.
+Although TUs perform quality control on the uploaded packages, there is no guarantee that packages in the AUR are well-formed or not malicious.

 How to use AUR?

-The simplest way to use AUR is through a AUR helper.
-An AUR helper is a command line tool (some has GUI as well) that lets you search for packages published on the AUR and install them.
+The simplest way to use AUR is through an AUR helper.
+An AUR helper is a command line tool (some have GUI as well) that lets you search for packages published on the AUR and install them.

 Installing an AUR helper on Arch Linux